 See plot with (p.
-99) for details of etails of eta
+105) for details of elinetype> and <pointtype>.

 The big option is a substitute for the bfig terminal in earlier versions, which is no longer supported.

-Examples:
+'''

-set terminal fig monochrome small pointsmax 1000 # defaults

-plot 'file.dat' with points linetype 102 pointtype 759
+set terminal fig monochrome small pointsmax 1000 # defaults plot 'file.dat' with points linetype 102 pointtype 759

+'''